njraladdin/matrix-todo-extension/project.md

 - Settings is not visible, done
 - tasks in backlog group are not counted in progress, done

-- able to drag tasks between groups
+- able to drag tasks between groups, done

 - add "how to use" section
 - switch button to diagram